cmusatyalab/gabriel-legacy/README.md

    2. If support for multiple instances of the same engine is added, should this identity be used when a group is set to assign a client to one specific instance of an engine?
+4. When using the `network_engine` modules, the Python and Android clients do not handle the case when all engines that consume a filter disconnect.
+To handle this case, the Gabriel server should tell all clients when all engines for a certain filter disconnect.
+Then the clients need to remove their tokens for this filter.
-4. `local_engine` sends results from the process running the cognitive engine to the process running the websocket server using `os.pipe()`.
+5. `local_engine` sends results from the process running the cognitive engine to the process running the websocket server using `os.pipe()`.
 The [early_discard_filter.py](https://github.com/cmusatyalab/gabriel-python-common/blob/master/src/gabriel_client/early_discard_filter.py) script in the Python client does something similar.
 This isn't the cleanest